evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 You can choose between two sound systems on the Cadillac ESCALADE IQ.
 With the AKG Studio audi System, you get 19 speakers with a max system output of 1000 watts.
 With the AKG Studio Reference System, you get 40 speakers with a max system output of 1000 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.
 ## Lights